-This Sounds too Easy
+This Sounds Too Easy

-The degree of difficulty is directly related to the level of dependency your solution has on the Dynamics 365 “first-party’ entities (excluding Accounts and Contacts).
+The difficulty is directly related to the level of dependency your solution has on the Dynamics 365 “first-party’ entities (excluding Accounts and Contacts).
 For example, if your solution works with the Dynamics 365 “Opportunity” entity, some refactoring would need to be done to have it operate the same way with our RapidStartCRM “Opportunity” entity.
 The level of effort varies significantly from ISV to ISV.
-But is is something you must at least explore.
+But it is something you must at least explore.

 How would this Change your World?

 You no longer have to wait for someone else to do something.
 You can now directly offer your customers a complete solution at a fraction of the cost while maintaining 100% of your margin.
 No channel is required.
 The customer buys some low-cost licenses directly from Microsoft, installs our free RapidStartCRM app from AppSource, and then installs the RapidStartCRM version of your solution.
 Done, done, and done!